Surgically retrieved sperm are used in an IVF/ICSI treatment cycle to achieve pregnancy.

 Testicular biopsy

-Microsurgical Epididymal Sperm Aspiration and multisite Testicular Biopsies (MESA and multisite TESE)
+Microsurgical Epididymal Sperm Aspiration and Multisite Testicular Biopsies (MESA and multisite TESE)

 Microsurgical Testicular Sperm Extraction (MicroTESE)